A Simple Guide to Smart Contracts

-If you’re a crypto trading enthusiast, you’ve definitely come across a digital asset named Etherium.
+If you’re a crypto trading enthusiast, you’ve definitely come across a digital asset named Ethereum.

 While bitcoin is the gold standard for cryptocurrency, this digital coin is a close second when it comes to market capitalization.

-Unlike other coins, however, Etherium was mainly intended to facilitate smart contracts instead of being an alternative to fiat currency.
+Unlike other coins, however, Ethereum was mainly intended to facilitate smart contracts instead of being an alternative to fiat currency.

 What are smart contracts?

 Do they have real-life applications?

 Here’s the ultimate guide to smart contracts for beginners in 2021!